lbenz730/ncaahoopR/README.md

 # ncaahoopR <img src="figures/logo.png" align="right" />
 `ncaahoopR` is an R package for working with NCAA Basketball Play-by-Play Data.
-It scrapes play-by-play data and returns it to the user in a tidy format and allows the user to explore the data with assist networks and in-game win-probability charts.
+It scrapes play-by-play data and returns it to the user in a tidy format and allows the user to explore the data with assist networks, shot charts, and in-game win-probability charts.

+For pre-scraped schedules, rosters, box scores, and play-by-play data, check out the [ncaahoopR_data repository](https://github.com/lbenz730/ncaahoopR_data).

 To see the lastest changes in version 1.5, view the change log [here](https://lukebenz.com/post/ncaahoopr_v1.5/).